manueldeutsch/manueldeutsch/README.md

-### Hi github! ✌️
+### Hi GitHub! ✌️

-I am Manuel, web and frontend developer from stuttgart, germany.
+I am Manuel, web and frontend developer from germany.

 I mainly develop websites and landingpages for design agencies.
 I try to use technically simple solutions, so I have as much time as possible to implement nice animations.

-Feel free to [contact](mailto:hi@manuel-deutsch.de) me and checkout my ✨ [website](https://www.manuel-deutsch.de/?likes=github&loves=readme) ✨
+Feel free to contact me and checkout my ✨ [website](https://www.manuel-deutsch.de/?likes=github&loves=readme) ✨